alx-g/bsrv/README.md

     be reached and they meet their individual conditions.
 * `hook_failed`: Hook command to run when any repositories associated with jobs with `stat_maxage` conditions could not be reached or they do not meet their individual conditions.

+All stat hook commands listed above will be launched in an environment with the following environment variables defined:

+* `BSRV_HOOK_NAME` contains the hooks name (as listed)
+* `BSRV_INFO_TXT` contains information about all jobs, where status checks have been performed in a human-readable format
+* `BSRV_INFO_JSON` contains information about all jobs, where status checks have been performed in JSON format for easy postprocessing

 **Job sections [:NAME_HERE]**